No Products in the Cart

-Your child is spending a lot of time on the Mac, and she says it’s mostly homework, but are you sure she’s telling the truth?
-And, if not, are you concerned about what she might be doing?
+Your child is spending a lot of time on the Mac, and they say it’s mostly homework, but are you sure they're telling the truth?
+And, if not, are you concerned about what they might be doing?
 The Mac’s Parental Controls log can help you check.

 (If you haven’t yet turned on Parental Controls, we have two articles for you: start with How to Keep Your Kids from Running Amok on Your Mac, and then go deeper with the Parental Controls settings in Use the Mac’s Parental Controls to Restrict Computer Use.)